top of page

 + Run Times:

-You'll want to be able to run your light on its brightest setting for at least 2 hours minimum.
+You should be able to run your light on its brightest setting for at least 2 hours.

 + Budget:

-You will get what you pay.
-Simply the higher the price tag, the better quality light you will get.
-You could also look at two cheaper options - one on your helmet and one on your handlebar to fill the gap.
+You will get what you pay for.
+Simply, the higher the price tag, the better the quality of light.
+You could also consider two cheaper options—one on your helmet and one on your handlebar—to fill the gap.

 + Rear lights:

-Are not necessary!
-And can be pretty distracting to look at when riding behind one.
+It is not necessary!
+And it can be pretty distracting to look at when riding behind one.

-Are you looking to give night riding a try?
-Or already an avid night rider?
+Are you looking to try night riding?
+Or are you already an avid night rider?

-Be sure to come out to our 🎃Annual Halloween Night Ride 🎃 on October 30.
+Be sure to attend our 🎃 Annual Halloween Night Ride 🎃

 It'll be a spooktacular evening on bikes! 👻